 10) Bike, kit and clothing

-Finally, although all riders can improve their climbing ability, we’ll never all be mountain goats.
+Finally, although all riders can improve their climbing ability, we will never all be mountain goats.
 If you are a bigger more powerful rider, consider playing to your strengths and targeting sportives, races and challenges that are more suited to you.
-Many of the Spring Classics, such as Paris-Roubaix and the Tour of Flanders, have accompanying sportives and conquering the pavé and headwinds of northern France and Belgium are just as much of an achievement as ticking off cols in the Alps and Pyrenees.
+Many of the Spring Classics, such as Paris-Roubaix, have accompanying sportives and conquering the pavé and headwinds of northern France and Belgium are just as much of an achievement as ticking off cols in the Alps and Pyrenees.
 Closer to home, take on some fast and flat time trials or consider giving track riding a go.